Grovety/LoRaWAN-Industrial/description/description.md

 - your data and control commands;
 - UI and branding;
 - alarms and operating scenarios;
-- OPC UA and other required integrations;
+- LoRaWAN gateways, backends, OPC UA and other required integrations;
 - CrowPanel hardware configuration.

 ### First Step: See the Demo in Action